ajs/AJS-ComfyUI-ResizeToFrame/README.md

 # Installation
-Just put `hakkun_nodes.py` into `ComfyUI\custom_nodes`
+Just put `ajs_resize_to_frame.py` into `ComfyUI\custom_nodes`

-Also avaliable to install by Manager - https://github.com/ltdrdata/ComfyUI-Manager
+Also avaliable to install by Manager - https://github.com/ajs/AJS-ComfyUI-ResizeToFrame

+The following needs to be updated:

 ![image](https://github.com/tudal/Hakkun-ComfyUI-nodes/assets/799063/e13c6ef2-dd81-4e7a-8df9-6f87ef39fcdf)

 Drag and drop ```hakkun_nodes_workflow.png``` into ComfyUI to check use example for all nodes.